 3 | Women retire poorer than men and motherhood is a leading predictor of poverty in old age.

 Financial security in retirement is crucial to women and the families who depend on them.
 In Oregon alone, eight in ten of the poorest quartile of retirees are women.
 Women who retire into poverty are less likely to be able to afford basic healthcare, staples like food and heating, and suffer serious health issues as a result.
-Women in our state need a retirement plan that is available through the workplace, that can be carried from job-to-job without financial penalty, and that they can contribute to even when they are not working (unlike Social Security)- during those retirementpiccrucial child rearing years that can so often be the difference between a comfortable retirement or one of poverty.
+Women in our state need a retirement plan that is available through the workplace, that can be carried from job-to-job without financial penalty, and that they can contribute to even when they are not working (unlike Social Security)- during those crucial child rearing years that can so often be the difference between a comfortable retirement or one of poverty.

 Oregon is considering creating a pooled retirement option for all employees.
 The proposed state retirement savings plan could contain the following features: portable-employees are able to take the savings with you to another job; low cost to taxpayers; low cost to the participants; professionally managed; accessible to everyone in the state; and easy for contributions to be taken directly from employee paychecks.